The BEST 17 Trail games & walking activities for your next family hike

 Getting kids outside (and even motivating ourselves) can be a challenge sometimes.
 These games and activities might help.
 Another great tip is to invite along friends and then play these games… even more fun!

-The Classic Trail Games and Walking Activities
+The Classic Hiking Games and Walking Activities

 You’ll probably know many of these games if you grew up going to summer camp or participating in Scouts or Guides.
-But, hopefully you’ll find (or be reminded of) some good ideas to keep your family moving on your next family hike.
+But, hopefully you’ll find (or be reminded of) some good ideas to keep your family moving on your next hike.

 1. Singing!